Guide for Ride Leaders

 - Complete the sign up sheet (estimate average speed and total climbing if you don’t have data).

-- Send sheet to the statistician via email or regular mail (address on sheet).
+- Send sheet to the statistician via email (scan of the sheet) or regular mail (address on sheet).

 How to become a better Ride Leader: